Reconstruction era: Lincoln's 10% plan

-President Abraham Lincoln was concerned to effect a speedy restoration of the Confederate states to the Union after the Civil War.
-In 1863, President Lincoln proposed a moderate plan for the Reconstruction of the captured Confederate state of Louisiana.
+Lincoln was determined to effect a speedy restoration of the Confederate states to the Union after the Civil War.
+In 1863, he proposed a moderate plan for the Reconstruction of the captured Confederate state of Louisiana.
 The plan granted amnesty to rebels who took an oath of loyalty to the Union.
 Black freedmen workers were tied to labor on plantations for one year at a pay rate of $10 a month.
 Only 10% of the state's electorate had to take the loyalty oath in order for the state to be readmitted into the U.S. Congress.
 The state was required to abolish slavery in its new state constitution.
 Identical Reconstruction plans would be adopted in Arkansas and Tennessee.
 By December 1864, the Lincoln plan of Reconstruction had been enacted in Louisiana and the legislature sent two senators and five representatives to take their seats in Washington.
 However, Congress refused to count any of the votes from Louisiana, Arkansas, and Tennessee, in essence rejecting Lincoln's moderate Reconstruction plan.
 Congress, at this time controlled by the Radicals, proposed the Wade–Davis Bill that required a majority of the state electorates to take the oath of loyalty to be admitted to Congress.
-Lincoln pocket vetoed the bill and the rift widened between the moderates, who wanted to save the Union and win the war, and the Radicals, who wanted to effect a more complete change within Southern society.
+Lincoln pocket vetoed the bill and the rift widened between the moderates, primarily concerned with preserving the Union and winning the war, and the Radicals, who wanted to effect a more complete change within Southern society.
 Frederick Douglass denounced Lincoln's 10% electorate plan as undemocratic since state admission and loyalty only depended on a minority vote.

 Legalization of slave marriages

 Before 1864, slave marriages had not been recognized legally; emancipation did not affect them.
-When freed, many made official marriages.
+When freed, many sought official marriages.
 Before emancipation, slaves could not enter into contracts, including the marriage contract.
 Not all free people formalized their unions.
 Some continued to have common-law marriages or community-recognized relationships.
 The acknowledgement of marriage by the state increased the state's recognition of freed people as legal actors and eventually helped make the case for parental rights for freed people against the practice of apprenticeship of Black children.
 These children were legally taken away from their families under the guise of "providing them with guardianship and 'good' homes until they reached the age of consent at twenty-one" under acts such as the Georgia 1866 Apprentice Act.
 Such children were generally used as sources of unpaid labor.